Ian Adams

 Ian Adams (July 22, 1937 — November 7, 2021) was a Canadian author of fiction and non-fiction novels, television, and movies.
-Originally a journalist, he is now best known for his writing: his most successful novels are S – Portrait of a Spy and Agent of Influence.
+Originally a journalist, he later authored the novels S – Portrait of a Spy and Agent of Influence.

-Childhood
+Early life and education

-Ian Adams was born in what is now Tanzania to a Lillian and Richard Adams, Irish lay missionaries administering a medical clinic in the former Belgian Congo.
+Adams was born in present-day Tanzania to Lillian and Richard Adams, Irish lay missionaries who were administering a medical clinic in the former Belgian Congo.
 According to family lore, a pregnant Lillian singlehandedly canoed across a narrow stretch of Lake Tanganyika so that Adams would be born in what was then the British colony of Tanganyika rather than in the Belgian colony his parents were working in.
 He grew up in Central and East Africa.

-During World War II, both of Adams's parents joined the British Army, his mother as an ambulance driver and his father as an engineer, while three-year old Ian was sent to boarding school.
-Adams resented his parents for abandoning him at a young age and while the entire family moved to North America, Adams did so separately as a teenager and lived on his own in Winnipeg where he attended the University of Manitoba, studying fine arts.
+During World War II, both of Adams's parents joined the British Army.
+His mother as an ambulance driver and his father as an engineer, while three-year old Ian was sent to boarding school.
+Adams resented his parents for abandoning him at a young age.
+The entire family later moved to North America, but Adams did so separately as a teenager, living on his own in Winnipeg, where he studied fine arts at the University of Manitoba.